uio-bmi/IN-BIOSx000/Educloud/index.md

    * [Microsoft Authenticator for iOS](https://apps.apple.com/us/app/microsoft-authenticator/id983156458)
    * [Microsoft Authenticator for Android](https://play.google.com/store/apps/details?id=com.azure.authenticator)

-* [Apply for access to Educloud](https://www.uio.no/english/services/it/research/platforms/edu-research/help/apply-membership.html) and specify project code `ec34`.
+* Go to [Apply for access to Educloud](https://research.educloud.no/register), click `Apply for access to a project`.
+Login with Feide (if affiliated with UiO) or enter your personal details.
+Specify project `ec34` (BMI).
 To speed up processing, please notify `torognes@ifi.uio.no` by email when you have applied.

-* If you do not have a Norwegian digital ID or a Feide account: Please contact `torognes@ifi.uio.no` as soon as possible.
+* If you do not have a Norwegian digital ID: Please contact `torognes@ifi.uio.no` as soon as possible.

 ### Log in to Fox

 After you have obtained access and set up two-factor authentication, you can run `ssh ec-username@fox.educloud.no` in a terminal (replace `ec-username` with your own) to log in to one of the login nodes of the Fox cluster.

 You will first be asked for the One-Time code (6 digits) and then for the password.
-If you are asked for the One-Time code three times in a row and then for your password, the two-factor authentication is probably not correctly set up.
+If you are asked for the One-Time code three times in a row and then asked for your password, the two-factor authentication is probably not correctly set up.
 Please see Reset 2FA below.

 * [Fox login](https://www.uio.no/english/services/it/research/platforms/edu-research/help/login-fox.html)